skywarth/annals-of-disco/cinematography/movie.md

 - the running man (low quality, a bit boring)
 - raid 1 (nice action movie, some really unnecessary details are present.
 Like dude you are an action movie, don't try too hard to have a plot.
 Close to gun-fu)
 - sin city (incredible.
 Such artistic scenes and delivery.
 Fun and quality packed punch.
 Would recommend, probably will watch again. )
+- Lethal Weapon (decent action movie from 80s.
+A bit dumb writing at times and strong plot armor but good representation of classic 80s action)

 ### Watch later